 14. Cloudy days make dogs sad.

 Alright, you got me again.
-That’s not exactly true.
+That’s not exactly true if we are discussing dog facts.
 Dogs don’t deal with sadness and depression like we humans do, although sometimes the looks on their faces may imply otherwise.
 However, their sleeping patterns do get impacted by the weather.
 For example, dogs will sleep more on days that are cloudy/rainy and or cold.
 I feel bad for your pup if you live in a region that’s typically cold and cloudy.
 Dogs in those areas probably spend over half their lives asleep!
 That’s not how we do it in San Antonio.
-We are awake, active and adventurous (many of those adventures can be found on this site).
+We are awake, active and adventurous (many of those adventures can be found on this site along with the hiking gear we use).

 15. Even good dogs obey pack mentality.